Im-not-a-banana/Mana-Rune/README.md

 Mana Rune is a fun data and texture pack that adds magic to Minecraft.
 It adds a progression, many cutom items, custom dimensions, biomes, recipes, interfaces, advancements, structures, a class and levels system (similar to DND) and much more.

-If you want to see a demo which !!definetly includes spoilers!!, go to this link: [https://onedrive.live.com/?sw=bypass&bypassReason=abandoned&qt=allmyphotos&photosData=%2Fshare%2FEFB52E9CE6833146%21s49e637cbd5b94cc5adf98c94f5ef94dc%3Fithint%3Dvideo%26e%3DfIjwP7%26migratedtospo%3Dtrue&cid=EFB52E9CE6833146&id=EFB52E9CE6833146%21s49e637cbd5b94cc5adf98c94f5ef94dc&redeem=aHR0cHM6Ly8xZHJ2Lm1zL3YvYy9lZmI1MmU5Y2U2ODMzMTQ2L0lRRExOLVpKdWRYRlRLMzVqSlQxNzVUY0FUX2pSVE5OcmZjM1BwOEZmc01SN2NjP2U9Zklqd1A3&startedResponseCatch=true&v=photos](Mana_Rune_Demo)
+If you want to see a demo which !!definetly includes spoilers!!, paste this link into you web browser: https://onedrive.live.com/?sw=bypass&bypassReason=abandoned&qt=allmyphotos&photosData=%2Fshare%2FEFB52E9CE6833146%21s49e637cbd5b94cc5adf98c94f5ef94dc%3Fithint%3Dvideo%26e%3DfIjwP7%26migratedtospo%3Dtrue&cid=EFB52E9CE6833146&id=EFB52E9CE6833146%21s49e637cbd5b94cc5adf98c94f5ef94dc&redeem=aHR0cHM6Ly8xZHJ2Lm1zL3YvYy9lZmI1MmU5Y2U2ODMzMTQ2L0lRRExOLVpKdWRYRlRLMzVqSlQxNzVUY0FUX2pSVE5OcmZjM1BwOEZmc01SN2NjP2U9Zklqd1A3&startedResponseCatch=true&v=photos

 Also, if you are playing with the resource pack, make sure to have the datapack on as there could be spoilers.